Bruno Bobak: Early years and war artist

-Born in Wawelówka, Vavylivka in Ukraine, then near Skalat, now a part of Skalat, Ukraine, then in Poland, Bobak's family left in 1925 and eventually settled in Saskatchewan, Canada in 1925.
+Born Bronislaw Josephus "Bruno" Bobak in Wawelówka, near Skalat, Poland (now Ukraine), Bobak's family emigrated and settled in Saskatchewan, Canada in 1925.
 He studied art with Arthur Lismer and Gordon Webber at the Art Gallery of Toronto (1933-1937), and with Carl Schaefer and Elizabeth Wyn Wood at the Central Technical School, Toronto (1938-1942).

 Bobak joined the Canadian Army in 1942, following high school.
-He won first prize in Canadian Army Art Competition.
-He was named as an Official War Artist.
-He served in Europe as Canada's youngest war artist in World War II.
+He served in Europe with the Royal Canadian Engineers.
+After he won first prize in a Canadian Army Art Competition, he was named as an Official Second World War artist.
+He was Canada's youngest war artist in World War II.

 Teaching career

 After the war Bobak returned to Canada and lived briefly in Ottawa before moving with his wife (whom he met in London) to Vancouver in 1947 to teach art at the Vancouver School of Art.
 The Bobaks moved one final time to New Brunswick in 1960 and he became artist in residence at the University of New Brunswick.
 Bobak was appointed Director of the University of New Brunswick's Art Centre.
 In 1983, the Sir George Williams Art Galleries, Concordia University, Montreal organized a touring retrospective of his work.
 Retired in 1986, Bobak remained in New Brunswick until his death.

-In 1995, along with his wife, fellow war artist Molly Bobak, he became a Member of the Order of Canada.
+In 1995, along with his wife, fellow war artist Molly Lamb Bobak, he became a Member of the Order of Canada.

 Personal

-Bobak married [Molly Lamb] in 1945 and is survived by two children, Alexander Bobak (b.
+Bobak married Molly Lamb in 1945 and is survived by two children, Alexander Bobak (b.
 1946) and Anny Scoones (b.
 1957) and grandchild Julia Bobak.